abe-mart/seedling/README.md

 hostname -I

 # Configure firewall (if ufw is enabled)
+sudo ufw allow 3005/tcp

+# If using auto-port, allow a range
-sudo ufw allow 3000/tcp
+sudo ufw allow 3005:3100/tcp
 ```

-Access the app at `http://[raspberry-pi-ip]:3000`
+Access the app at `http://[raspberry-pi-ip]:3005` (or the port shown in the deployment output)

+**Note**: If you used auto-port selection, check the deployment output or PM2 logs to see which port was assigned.

 ## Environment Configuration